bioexcel/qmmm_bpg/system_preparation/system_preparation.rst

   tleap -f input.leap

-For a complete list of LEap commands, please check the `AMBER documentation <https://ambermd.org/doc12/Amber20.pdf>`_ or the `LEap tutorial <http://ambermd.org/tutorials/pengfei/index.htm>`_ .
+For more information on LEap commands, please check the  `LEap tutorial <https://ambermd.org/tutorials/pengfei/index.php>`_  or the `AMBER documentation <https://ambermd.org/doc12/Amber20.pdf>`_ .

 2) Minimisation, heating and equilibration using classical mechanics
 ''''''''''''